 Hawkes Bay Marathon 13th May 2017 = 2:45:52 (Garmin file)

 Wellington Marathon 18th June 2017 = 2:43:18 (Garmin file)

 There it is, running a marathon without walking is faster by 2min34sec.
 BUT, and this is a big but, there is a lot more to take into consideration when looking at these results.

 I believe my times are equivalent because we had a lot better conditions in Wellington for the 1st 30km compared to Hawkes Bay where we had a staunch headwind a majority of the way (it was point-to-point).
 I’d say the conditions for the last 10km were near identical and I was a lot faster in Hawkes Bay (run-walk) and Wellington.
-Both races were run on completely flat courses.
+Both races were run on entirely flat courses.

 For those interested in the data from my Stryd running power meter it wasn’t too much different between each.
 Both races could be said to be the same based on the stryd’s range of accuracy (± 2-4%).
 To summarise I think it’s a bit of a waste of time.
 There is definitely a space for something along the lines of Stryd but for now it’s just an expensive foot pod.

 If you’d like to try the Run-Walk method for yourself you can try one our trainingpeaks plans available here.